Few-Shot Image Quality Assessment via Adaptation of Vision-Language Models: Conclusion

 \section{Conclusion}

-In this research, we introduce the Gradient-Regulated Meta-Prompt Image Quality Assessment (GRMP-IQA) framework, which excels in generalization with limited data samples.
-This framework features a meta-learned soft prompt initialization module that quickly adapts to specific IQA tasks using pre-trained meta-knowledge.
-Additionally, an adaptive gradient regulation module refines the gradient trajectory during fine-tuning, focusing updates on image quality assessment while minimizing the impact of semantic content.
+In this paper, we propose the GRMP-IQA framework, which generalizes well with limited data.
+It includes a meta-learning pre-training module that enables the CLIP model to rapidly adapt to IQA tasks and an adaptive gradient regulation module that refines gradient trajectories during fine-tuning, focusing updates on quality-aware knowledge while minimizing the negative impact of over-reliance on semantic noise.
 Comprehensive experiments on various BIQA datasets validate the superior generalization of our framework, especially in data-scarce scenarios.

+\textbf{Acknowledgements.} This work was supported by the National Science Fund for Distinguished Young Scholars (No.62025603), the National Natural Science Foundation of China (No. U21B2037, No. U22B2051, No. U23A20383, No. U21A20472, No. 62176222, No. 62176223, No. 62176226, No. 62072386, No. 62072387, No. 62072389, No. 62002305 and No. 62272401), and the Natural Science Foundation of Fujian Province of China (No. 2021J06003, No.2022J06001).